mmarsden89/team-project-client/README.md

 html boilerplate for user actions, simple css, basic JS for user actions.

 ## Day 2:
-### Back end: Patch requests update and streamlined, refactoring.
+Back end: Patch requests update and streamlined, refactoring.
 Ownership implemented for blogs and comments.

 Front End: Utilization of handlebars to create blogs and comments and populate each iteration with buttons, CSS color, styling, animations.
 HTML containers for items to populate into.
 All crud actions for each resource linked to front end.
 Hide and show actions implemented for user forms and blogs.
 Bootstrap utilized to cleanly present blogs.

+## Day 3

+Finish some stylizing points and user-facing bugs for deployment

 Front end features:
 Using handlebars all blogs are populated to the page with related CRUD buttons if the user has ownership when clicking the view